hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

 ## Root element

-The root element of the XML file instantiates a JetXML component and determines the class from which `descClass` inherits.
+The root element of the XML file instantiates a JXML component and determines the class from which `descClass` inherits.

 ## Class constructor

 The class constructor of `descClass` is implicitly defined if not already defined by the `<Script>` element.

-The following restrictions apply to JetXML components:
+The following restrictions apply to JXML components:

 * The constructor of `descClass` is only allowed to receive optional parameters.